annembrown/design595/coure_outline.md

 Nothing in this course outline, syllabus or course web-site may override or contravene any Calendar regulation or GFC policy.
 In resolving any discrepancy, GFC policy and Calendar regulations will take precedence.
 (GFC 29 SEP 2003)

-Please read the VCD Student Information Handout
+Please read the VCD Student Information Handout.

+## Fine Print
+A number of online resources that can be used to support projects, assigments and further learning can be found here: https://github.com/annembrown/design595/blob/main/resources.md.